Thartvigsen/thartvigsen.github.io/README.md

 I am a Data Science Ph.D. student at Worcester Polytechnic Institute focused on Machine Learning on Time Series and am primarily working on Deep Learning and Reinforcement Learning.
 I am eventually aiming for a teaching faculty position.

-Here at WPI, I have invested myself in both the Data Science community and the Graduate Student community.
-I am organizing talks and colloquiums for our department and am serving as the Data Science representative on the Graduate Student Government Student Council.
-I also ride with the WPI cycling team.

 Please feel free to contact me with questions regarding my research or Data Science at WPI at **twhartvigsen@wpi.edu**.

 <img style="float: right;" src="/profile.png">